-Ball Of Confusion (That's What the World Is Today) is a soul song and was originally a hit single from the Temptations in 1970.
-Tina covered it for the B.E.F. album Music For Quality And Distinction (Vol. 1) in 1982 with a very modern sythesizer instrumental background.
+Ball Of Confusion (That's What the World Is Today) is a soul song and was originally a hit single from The Temptations in 1970.
+Tina covered it for the B.E.F. album Music For Quality And Distinction (Vol. 1) in 1982, with a very modern sythesizer instrumental background.
 Released as a single, it surprisingly charted in Norway.
 The album was reissued on compact disc in 1991 with a remixed version, which is also available on the box set The Collected Recordings.
-Tina promoted the song on the Australian tv show „Countdown“ on July 18, 1982.
+Tina promoted the song at the Australian tv show Countdown on July 18, 1982.
 The single was not released in America.

 - Ball Of Confusion 3:56

-B. Ball Of Confusion (Instrumental) 3:45
+- Ball Of Confusion (Instrumental) 3:45

 Director: David Mallet